mbeckdev/mbeckdev/README.md

 ### Hi there 👋
-🌱 I'm currently learning React and web development.
-I'm working through The Odin Project because they have tons of awesome projects.
+🌱 I'm Michelle, a software engineer focusing on JavaScript and React and currently working through The Odin Project because they have a ton of awesome projects.

-🔭 Latest exciting project:
+## 🔭 Latest exciting project:
+- [(cv-project)](https://mbeckdev.github.io/cv-project/) - [code](https://github.com/mbeckdev/cv-project) Create a resume/cv by entering info.
+Made with React!

+## 📫 How to reach me: @mbeckdev on Twitter

+## 🔭 Older exciting projects:
+- [(An annoying button game)](https://mbeckdev.github.io/javascript-mini-projects/) - [code](https://github.com/mbeckdev/mbeckdev.github.io) An annoying button game.
+A silly project.
 - A couple tiny tiny CRUD apps to practice React with class components and with functional components with Hooks
   - [(tiny-crud-class-components)](https://mbeckdev.github.io/tiny-crud-class-components/) and here's the [code](https://github.com/mbeckdev/tiny-crud-class-components)
   - [(tiny-crud-functional-components)](https://mbeckdev.github.io/tiny-crud-functional-components/) and here's the [code](https://github.com/mbeckdev/tiny-crud-functional-components)

-⚡ Fun fact: I designed and 3D printed stands for the legs of my desk.
-Now my chair fits under the desk and doesn't bump into it!

-📫 How to reach me: @mbeckdev on Twitter

-🔭 Older exciting projects:
-- [(An annoying button game)](https://mbeckdev.github.io/javascript-mini-projects/) - [code](https://github.com/mbeckdev/mbeckdev.github.io) An annoying button game.
-A silly project.
-- [(cv-project)](https://mbeckdev.github.io/cv-project/) - [code](https://github.com/mbeckdev/cv-project) Create a resume/cv by entering info.
-Made with React!
 - [(mnemonic)](https://mbeckdev.github.io/mnemonic/) - [code](https://github.com/mbeckdev/mnemonic) Put in a small word and it makes a sentence out of the letters.
 HTML turns into "Happy turtles mine lollipops."
 - [(sass-restaurant)](https://mbeckdev.github.io/sass-restaurant/) - [code](https://github.com/mbeckdev/sass-restaurant) A restaurant made with SASS
 - [(battleship)](https://mbeckdev.github.io/battleship/) - [code](https://github.com/mbeckdev/battleship) A battleship game against a computer that uses Jest to test the logic of the code before starting to code the visual dom parts.
 Jest, Webpack, HTML, CSS, JavaScript